cppden/med/README.md

 ## Description
 C++ library for non-ASN.1 based definition of messages with generating corresponding encoder and decoder via meta-programming.
-See wiki for more details and sample repos (gtpu) for examples of med usage.
+See [wiki](https://github.com/cppden/med/wiki) for details and sample [repos](https://github.com/cppden/gtpu) for examples of med usage.

 ## Dependencies
 Any modern C++ compiler with C++14 support.